AltahhanAi/Data_Science/docs/content/unit5/05_05_multi-class-problems.md

 \end{array}
 $$

-##Regularised mini-batch stochastic gradient descent updates for multi-class logistic regression model.
+##Regularised mini-batch stochastic gradient descent updates for multi-class logistic regression model

 A regularised mini-batch stochastic gradient decent can be devised for this technique as we did earlier and is shown below.